 You can make a formal request to see the reference if the new employer has kept it.

-This is called making a 'subject access request' or 'SAR', and the law says the company has to reply within 40 days.
-You might have to pay for the copy - it can cost up to £10.
+This is called making a 'subject access request' or 'SAR', and the law says the company has to reply within one month.
+A copy of the reference should be provided for free.

 You can find out how to make a subject access request on the Information Commissioner’s Office (ICO) website.
 The ICO is the organisation that makes sure people can see the information they’re entitled to.